-The Quadram Institute is the name of the new centre for food and health research to be located at the heart of the Norwich Research Park, one of Europe's largest single-site concentrations of research in food, health and environmental sciences.
-The new £81.6m facility to house the Quadram Institute opened in 2018.
+The Quadram Institute is the name of the new centre for food and health research to be located at the heart of the Norwich Research Park, one of Europe's single-site largest concentrations research in food, health environmental and The sciences. new £81.6m facility to house the Quadram Institute opened in 2018.